-- Far from slowing, drug deaths increased 29 percent which was the largest annual increase in the number of deaths between 2010 and 2016. - In a reverse from earlier data which showed a greater increase outside of NYC, drug deaths increased 39 percent in NYC and 23 percent in the rest of the state between 2015-2016. - The drug death rate in New York was 15.2 per every 100,000 people in 2015.
-In 2016, the rate was 19.7 per every 100,000 people. - There was a 31 percent increase in drug deaths among men and a 24 percent increase among women from 2015 to 2016. - Total opioid-related deaths among blacks increased 57 percent from 2015-2016 compared to 26 percent for whites. - Over a year, from 2015 to 2016, New York's drug death rate went from 34th to 27th in the nation-meaning NY got worse overall.
+- Far from slowing, drug deaths increased 29 percent, which was the largest annual increase in the number of deaths between 2010 and 2016. - In a reverse from earlier data that showed a greater increase outside of NYC, drug deaths increased 39 percent in NYC and 23 percent in the rest of the state between 2015-16. - The drug death rate in NYS was 15.2 per every 100,000 people in 2015.
+In 2016, the rate was 19.7 per every 100,000 people. - There was a 31 percent increase in drug deaths among men and a 24 percent increase among women from 2015 to 2016. - Total opioid-related deaths among blacks increased 57 percent from 2015-16 compared to 26 percent for whites. - Over a year, from 2015 to 2016, NYS's drug death rate went from thirty-fourth to twenty-seventh in the nation meaning NYS got worse overall.

 But given all the policies implemented and funding provided to battle the opioid epidemic, could the tide be turning?
-Recent reports suggest that some county officials are forecasting a decrease in the number of drug deaths in the coming months.7 It is too early to tell if that is a larger trend.
-Given this potential change, using the most recent Center for Disease Control data from 2016, we have updated our findings from April 2017 and found that opioid deaths continue to mount.
+Recent reports suggest that some county officials are forecasting a decrease in the number of drug deaths in the coming months.
+It is too early to tell if that is a larger trend.
+Given this potential change, using the most recent Centers for Disease Control and Prevention data from 2016, we have updated our findings from April 2017 and found that opioid deaths continue to mount.
 In fact, from 2015 to 2016, New York saw the single greatest annual increase in drug-related deaths in six years.

 FIGURE 1.
+Total Drug

-Total Drug Overdose and Chronic Drug Abuse Deaths in New York State 2010-16
+Overdose and Chronic Drug

+Abuse Deaths in New York

+State 2010-16